w3f/polkadot-wiki/docs/general/chain-state-values.md

 #### Maximum Number of Nominators

-The maximum number of nominators on Polkadot is uncapped and currently sits at <RPC network="polkadot" path="query.staking.counterForNominators" defaultValue={36793}/>.
+The maximum number of nominators on Polkadot is uncapped and the current value is <RPC network="polkadot" path="query.staking.counterForNominators" defaultValue={36793}/>.

 #### Maximum Number of Proxies per Account